Board

 A weekly publication, the Texas Register serves as the journal of state agency rulemaking for Texas.
 Information published in the Texas Register includes proposed, adopted, withdrawn, and emergency rule actions, notices of state agency review of agency rules, governor's appointments, attorney general opinions, and miscellaneous documents such as requests for proposals.
 After adoption, these rulemaking actions are codified into the Texas Administrative Code.
 The Texas Register is available here.

-Comments should be directed to the TCCO Staff Attorney, 4616 W. Howard Lane Building 2, Suite 350, Austin, Texas 78728, or by e-mail at PublicComment@tcco.texas.gov.
+Comments should be directed to the TCCO Deputy Director, 4616 W. Howard Lane Building 2, Suite 350, Austin, Texas 78728, or by e-mail at PublicComment@tcco.texas.gov.
 Written comments from the general public must be received within 30 days of the publication of the rule in the Texas Register.

 Proposed Amendments